 The District has completed an eighteen month development cycle to upgrade our core administrative systems, Banner, and migrate our Financial Aid administration from PowerFaids to Banner.
-Timed to coinside with the award and assessment cycles of Financial Aid; training, working groups and substantial testing will be done in parallel to our existing services to provide a minimal disruption for our students.
-Integration of Financial Aid is scheduled to be completed in August 2011.
-Once completed we anticipate being in maintenance mode, keeping current with patching cycles, but doing no major upgrade work during Academic year 11/12.
+Timed to coincide with the award and assessment cycles of Financial Aid; training, working groups and substantial testing will be done in parallel to our existing services to provide a minimal disruption for our students.
+Integration of Banner Financial Aid is scheduled to be completed for the fall semester aid disbursements beginning in August 2011.

-Desktop Virtualization Initative (VDI)
+Virtualization Desktop Infrastucture (VDI)

 Desktop Virtualization is a shift in the mechanisms by which applications and operating systems are delivered for desktop and remote users.
 The 'desktop' device becomes a delivery conduit, and all computing power and applications are hosted and provisioned at a central server on each campus.
 Academic year 11/12 will see the first wide-scale deployments of VDI at Moorpark, with the refresh cycle of desktops in the LLR and other locations/labs across campus.

-Benefits of this restructuring of technology delivery are dramatic.
+When fully deployed and optimized, the benefits of this restructuring of technology delivery should be significant.
 In the past when a lab had to be re-tasked or re-imaged, all devices in that room had to be touched physically and software installed.
 In this new paradigm IT maintains one image of the system and one image of the applications, and all computers in a lab are targeted to those images, dramatically reducing the reset time for a facility.
 This project, coupled with the Identity Management initiative(below) provide mechanisms for better accountability of software licensing, reducing reset times for a lab, and the potential of delivering instructional applications to students regardless of their location.
-Over the next 24 - 36 months approximately 90% of lab and public access devices will be refreshed to a thin-client/VDI structure.